Our Fight for Racial and Social Justice

 Bringing leaders together

 Cooley’s Black Executive Network and Latinx Executive Network create communities of forward-thinking executive leaders, investors, innovators and prominent influencers across a wide range of industries, companies and government agencies.
 They are designed to build a sense of community and harness the power of diversity to yield high-impact relationships, collaboration and knowledge-sharing.
-We are proud to work alongside and represent these outstanding leaders and are actively seeking to expand opportunities with other underrepresented groups as part of our effort to build a more diverse and inclusive ecosystem.
+We’re proud to work alongside and represent these outstanding leaders, and we’re actively seeking to expand opportunities with other underrepresented groups as part of our effort to build a more diverse and inclusive ecosystem.

 Supporting industry initiatives